robbert-vdh/yabridge/README.md

 It also possible to build 32-bit versions of yabridge's libraries, which would let you use both 32-bit and 64-bit Windows VST2 and VST3 plugins from a 32-bit Linux plugin host.
-This is mostly untested since 32-bit desktop Linux doesn't really exist anymore, but it should work!
+This is mostly untested since 32-bit only Linux applications don't really exist anymore, but it should work!
 The build system will still assume you're compiling from a 64-bit system, so if you're compiling on an actual 32-bit system you would need to comment out the 64-bit `yabridge-host` and `yabridge-group` binaries in `meson.build`:

 ```shell
 meson setup build --buildtype=release --cross-file=cross-wine.conf --unity=on --unity-size=1000 -Dwith-bitbridge=true -Dbuild.cpp_link_args='-m32'